 This apparent lack of concern might be due to a popular connection between Yahweh and his Asherah.
 Inscriptions from Kuntillet ‘Ajrud (on a pithos; see image above) and Khirbet el-Qom (on walls) contain the phrase “Yahweh and his Asherah.”6 Some take this to mean it was believed that she was seen as the wife of Yahweh and represents the goddess herself.
 Yet, the presence of the suffix could suggest that it is not a personal name.
 This has led others to believe it is a reference to the cult symbol.
 A more obscure opinion claims it means a cella or chapel; this meaning is found in other Semitic languages, but not Hebrew.
 Because of the similarities between El and Yahweh, it is understandable that Asherah could have been linked to Yahweh.
 While some readers might find the idea that Yahweh had a wife disturbing, it was common in the ancient world to believe that gods married and even bore children.
 This popular connection between Yahweh and Asherah, and the eventual purging of Asherah from the Israelite cult, is likely a reflection of the emergence of monotheism from the Israelites’ previous polytheistic worldview.

 Ellen White, Ph.D.
-(Hebrew Bible, University of St. Michael’s College), is the senior editor at the Biblical Archaeology Society.
-She has taught at five universities across the U.S. and Canada and spent research leaves in Germany and Romania.
+(Hebrew Bible, University of St. Michael’s College), formerly the senior editor at the Biblical Archaeology Society, has taught at five universities across the U.S. and Canada and spent research leaves in Germany and Romania.
 She has also been actively involved in digs at various sites in Israel.

 1. One of the most influential studies on Asherah is Saul M. Olyan, Asherah and the Cult of Yahweh in Israel, Society of Biblical Literature Monograph Series (Atlanta: Scholars Press, 1988).
 Olyan’s study provides background for this piece.